ALSC Bylaws state:

 - Reviews nominations from personal members-at-large, as well as their own nominations.

-- Each member contributes to the developmen of a candidate slate for all positions needed.
+- Each member contributes to the development of a candidate slate for all positions needed, as described in "Duties of a Nominating Committee".

-- Assists with inviting candidates and abides by #8 above.
+- Assists with inviting candidates and abides by #8 above when contacting potential candidates.

-- Will develop activities that will develop potential future candidates for governance positions.
+- Assists in developing future candidates for governance positions.

 The Executive Director/ALSC office: